 Eating quality carbs is more important than counting carbs or trying to avoid them altogether.
 Same concept as quality calories.

 There are a lot of good-for-you foods that are high carb- like vegetables, fruits, beans, oatmeal, sweet potatoes, and quinoa.
 There’s no reason why you can’t include these healthful carbs on your bariatric diet for life.
+You can even use fruits and veggie as carb swaps!

 There’s no evidence to support what volume of food you “should” eat at any given time after surgery.
 Super frustrating, I know!